 The Company's executive reward framework currently applies to Mr John Phillips (Managing Director ('MD')), and Mr John Ellice-Flint (Executive Chairman ('EC")).
 It has historically consisted of a cash component plus an "at risk" component (to align executive performance with total shareholder return - TSR).
-The cash component for the CEO currently occupies the 81St percentile of a group of Blue Energy's peers and the cash value has not changed in 7 years.
+The cash component for the CEO currently occupies the 81St percentile of a group of Blue Energy's peers and the cash value has not changed in 8 years.
 The "at risk" component of remuneration has historically utilised the Company's Employee Incentive Rights Plan (EIRP), which has been variously endorsed by shareholders since 2012.
-The EIRP utilises a formulaic method for calculating the number of Rights to be granted to senior executives (at the Board's discretion) on an annual basis but with a three-year vesting period and total shareholder return (TSR) vesting hurdles.